kragniz/community-level-image-sharing/community-level-v2-image-sharing.rst

 provision for an image to be available for use by users other than the owner of the image without making the image either public or explicitly shared by the owner of the image with other users.
-If the number of users who require access to the image is large, the explicit sharing can become a burden on the owner of the image.
+If the number of users who require access to the image is large, the overhead of explicit sharing can become a burden on the owner of the image.

 Use cases